 Court rejects challenge to regulation of gun silencers

-The Supreme Court is rejecting a challenge to federal regulation of gun silencers, just days after a gunman used one in a shooting rampage that killed 12 people in Virginia.
+The Supreme Court rejected a challenge to federal regulation of gun silencers Monday, just days after a gunman used one in a shooting rampage that killed 12 people in Virginia.

+The court's action in the silencer cases was among dozens of orders in pending appeals, including decisions to add an international child custody dispute and four other cases to next term's docket.
+The justices also will hear cases dealing with a death row inmate in Arizona, racial discrimination claims against Comcast by an African American owned media company, environmental cleanup at a Superfund site in Montana and a dispute between Intel Corp. and a retired Intel engineer.

+The court also rejected an appeal from a Yemeni man who has been held at the Guantanamo Bay naval base for more than 17 years.
+But Justice Stephen Breyer said "it is past time" for the court to decide whether indefinite detention at the U.S. Navy base in Cuba is legal.

-Kansas and seven other states joined in a court filing urging the justices to hear the appeal.
+In the silencer cases, Kansas and seven other states joined in a court filing urging justices to hear the appeals.
 The states said the court should affirm that the Second Amendment protects "silencers and other firearms accessories."
+The other states are: Arkansas, Idaho, Louisiana, Montana, South Carolina, Texas and Utah.

 President Donald Trump's administration asked the court to stay out of the case and leave the convictions in place.